HackTestes/MemoryScanner/docs/ALGORITHM.md

 Therefore, it is particaularly important for a memory scanner to understand the endianess being used, otherwise it will start to interpret the values wrongly and return bogus results to the user.
 The endianess in this program is corrently handled automatically by the compiler, it does not have any runtime flags.
 So, you will need to compile the program to specific architectures for it to work correctly.

-## Size of the value in bytes and overflow segments in parallel search
+## Size of the value in bytes and reading out of bounds segments in parallel search

 If you understood the basics, you may have noticed a problem with segmenting the search and type sizes: the naive approach misses some possible matches (compared to the sequential).
 So let's first take a look at an example with a byte search: